Pig (card game): Spoons

-The name Spoons first appears in 1990.
-It is essentially Donkey using spoons as the objects to be picked up.
-The player left without a spoon in each deal is assigned a letter from the word 'spoons'.
+The name spoons first appears in 1990.
+It is essentially donkey using spoons as the objects to be picked up.
+However, a version of pig called spoof using "empty thread spools or spoons or some other small article..." is described by Mulac as early as 1946.

+In spoons, the player left without a spoon in each deal is assigned a letter from the word 'spoons'.
 The player who gets S-P-O-O-N-S is eliminated from the game, and the game continues.
 The last player standing is the winner.